armin-fx/BandedScad/doc/list.md

 Keep the elements outer the range `[begin,last]` as it is.

 #### `rotate_copy (list, middle, begin, last)` [^][contents]
-[rotate_copy]: #rotate_list-list-middle-begin-last-
+[rotate_copy]: #rotate_copy-list-middle-begin-last-
-Copies the elements in the range `[begin,last]` and rotates the order of the elements in such a way that the element pointed by `middle` becomes the first element in the resulting range.
+Copies the elements from the range `[begin,last]` and rotates the order of these elements in such a way that the element pointed by `middle` becomes the first element.

 #### `remove (list, begin, count)` [^][contents]
 [remove]: #remove-list-begin-count-